Welcome to my first ever reader-directed novel! Where your feedback directs the story!

 “Come on, Ken.
 Breathe.
 In and out.
 You can’t sing if you hyperventilate.”

 She laughed softly.
 “I don’t know.
-Some of these girls got that whole breathy thing going on.
+Some of these girls have that whole breathy thing going on.
 It seems to work for them.”

 “You’re better than that,” she said with the conviction that Kendra needed to hear.
 “You don’t need to show your tits to get anywhere in life.
 You know that.”